danzen/zimjs/docs.md

-   FIT or "fit" fits inside the Page keeping proportion (formerly "smallest") FILL or "fill" fills the Page keeping proportion (formerly "biggest" or "outside") FULL or "full" keeps both x and y scales - may stretch object (formerly "both") cache - (default false or true for gradient or pattern) whether the backing and pattern is cached style - (default true) set to false to ignore styles set with the STYLE - will receive original parameter defaults group - (default null) set to String (or comma delimited String) so STYLE can set default styles to the group(s) (like a CSS class)
+   FIT or "fit" fits inside the Page keeping proportion (formerly "smallest") FILL or "fill" fills the Page keeping proportion (formerly "biggest" or "outside") FULL or "full" keeps both x and y scales - may stretch object (formerly "both") borderColor (default null) set a color for the border borderWidth (default 1 if borderColor) set a borderWidth for the border cache - (default false or true for gradient or pattern) whether the backing and pattern is cached style - (default true) set to false to ignore styles set with the STYLE - will receive original parameter defaults group - (default null) set to String (or comma delimited String) so STYLE can set default styles to the group(s) (like a CSS class)